 With only 10 new episodes left to go before Arrow ends, now is the perfect time to get nostalgic and look back on the good, the bad, and even the ugly from the first Arrowverse series.
 From crossovers to deaths to resurrections and more bone-crunching fights than you can count, the past 160 episodes have seen it all, and one of the joys of this show is watching how it has evolved over time.
 But which hour is the best, and which is the worst?

 EW has painstakingly gone back through the entire series to rank every single Arrow episode from worst to best to answer that very question.
-Where will the 10 episodes of the eighth and final season fall in this list?
-We won’t have to wait long to find out.
+Where do the 10 episodes of the eighth and final season fall in this list?
+Continue reading below to find out!

 The rift between Original Team Arrow and the New Team Arrow finally crescendos into outright violence.
 Unfortunately, the conflict just doesn’t hold any water and is more frustrating than anything because it feels unnecessary. —C.A.